 Chris fundamentally believes that workplaces can and should be vehicles for people to learn, grow, create, connect, and contribute to meaningful outcomes.
 But over time, sometimes they can get blocked.
 With the right approach and commitment, they can be unblocked – leading to better results and experiences for everyone involved.

 Chris is based in Ann Arbor, Michigan, with his wife Katy, kids Crosby and Kaylie, dog Ringo, and cat McCatney.

 KATY WHITE | PROGRAM MANAGER

 Katy’s mission is to create spaces that allow people to activate their best-self through deep connection and reflection.
 Throughout her professional career in Higher Education, this mission has been embodied through student coaching and program management.
 She has served as a coach to both undergraduate and graduate students studying in fields such as psychology, business, architecture, and computer science, helping them discover and engage their strengths and values.
 Program management for Katy has taken many forms, including guiding student ambassador programs, organizing events on campus, and engaging teams in professional, personal, and team development.
 No matter the project, Katy grounds her work in purpose, growth, and efficiency.

 Katy believes that genuine care and trust are essential parts of what unlocks an organization’s or team’s potential.
 Positive strategic culture transformation teaches and embeds organizational norms that foster these values.

 Katy’s family and friends are the heartbeat of her world.
-She especially loves taking family walks with her husband (Chris), toddler (Crosby), and dog (Ringo) and hosting game nights (favorite games include Mysterium, Splendor, and Salad Bowl) with friends and extended family.
+She especially loves taking family walks with her husband (Chris), kids (Crosby and Kaylie), and dog (Ringo) and hosting game nights (favorite games include Mysterium, Splendor, and Salad Bowl) with friends and extended family.
 Other favorite hobbies include producing puns and rewriting lyrics of popular songs for special occasions.